My 14-Day JR Pass

 Remember the donkey asking Shrek: "Are we there yet?
 Are we THERE YET?
 ARE WE THERE YET!"
 One cannot help acting out the donkey, on the hike leading up to the summit of Mount Inari.
 500-meters to go...
 5-minutes to go...
 At 01:31H, "That's the summit!" hubby announces.
 "No, it's not the summit," I counter.
 At 01:32H, "That's the summit!" hubby declares.
 "Where is the summit!@#$%^" I retort back.
 Dear Lord... give me strength.
 Homestretch to summit...

-After a long trek up through the torii gates, which took us a hike record of 01:36H climbing the steps, we made it to the very top.
+After a long trek through the torii gates, which took a record time of 01:36H, we made it to the very top.
 The mountain top.
 The SUMMIT of Mount Inari.
 And on that summit sits the Kami-no-Yashiro Shrine, 233-meters above sea level.
-We've reached the very top of Mount Inari, and there's a shrine there-- I'm claiming my REWARD!
+We've reached the very top of Mount Inari, and there's a shrine there, and I'm claiming my REWARD!

 "Nakakahingal!
 A lot of cardio!
 And we're done!
 It's time to go back down.
 Thumbs up!
 Great!"